What does a 3D scan look like compared to the original object?

 The first scanning pass is done with the rooster on its feet.
 The scanning happens inside the tent, so we look at the scanning through the software where this screen recording is from.

-A scanning pass consists of 10 sweeps like the one you see in the GIF below.
+A scanning pass consists of 10 sweeps.
 The rooster is turned 1/10 of a round before each new sweep.

 We also did a second scanning pass with the rooster on its right side to make sure the bottom parts were scanned as well.